informalsystems/partnership-heliax/2023/Q1/artifacts/PoS-pseudocode/PoS-model-redelegation.md

 The `withdraw` function withdraws all tokens unbonded by a delegator `delegator_address` from a validator `validator_address` whose unbonding period has expired.
 It takes the following steps:

 1. It first computes the total amount of tokens that the delegator has unbonded from the validator whose unbonding period has expired.
 2. Then it iterates over the unbonds in `delunbonds`.
-For each unbond (a triple of bond start epoch `start`, unbond end epoch 'end' and amount `amount`), it computes how much should be withdrawn after slashing (`amount_after_slashing`) as follows:
+For each unbond (a triple of bond start epoch `start`, unbond end epoch 'end', and amount `amount`), it computes how much should be withdrawn after slashing (`amount_after_slashing`) as follows:
    - It checks whether some of the tokens in the unbond were redelegated and if so computes the total amount of redelegated tokens (`redelegated_amount`).
    - It computes the set of slashes that ocurred while the tokens were contributing to the validator's stake.
    - Then it computes the how much is left after slashing the non-redelegated chunk of tokens (`amount - redelegated_amount`) after applying the set of slashes previously computed and adds it to `amount_after_slashing`.
-   - If some of the tokens were redelegated, then the function iterates of all redelegations.
+   - If some of the tokens were redelegated, then the function iterates over all redelegations.
 For each redelegation, it iterates over the redelegation bonds and computes for each redelegation bond how much is left after slashing.
-The set of slashes applied includes the set set of slashes computed before and any slash of the source validator of the redelegation such that (i) the redelegation slashing window includes the misbehaving epoch, and (ii) the redelegation bond was contributing to the source validator when this misbehaved.
+The set of slashes applied includes the set of slashes computed before and any slash of the source validator of the redelegation such that (i) the redelegation slashing window includes the misbehaving epoch, and (ii) the redelegation bond was contributing to the source validator when this misbehaved.
 Once this is computed, the amount is added to `amount_after_slashing`.
    - It sets the associated `redelegated_unbonds` entry to 0 to register that those redelegated tokens have been withdrawn.
 3. It transfers `amount_after_slashing` from the PoS account to the delegator's account.
 4. It finally updates `unbonds` to register that the unbonds have been withdrawn.